ToxicCrack/djangophpsession/README.md

-# djangophpsession
+# DjangoPHPSession
-A class to decode / encode Django Session Data
+A class to decode / encode Django Session Data in PHP